yanshuchang/Data_CRL_COFC/README.md

 ii) the test results of the Lagragian-based approaches and CVPO approach.

-iii) the figure with high resolution in the paper.
+iii) the figures in high resolution on the paper.

 vi) the auxiliary code to read the data from ii)